 WE'RE HERE TO HELP

+Our Student Services Building location is open Monday - Friday from 8AM - 5PM.
 We provide a number of resources and services for the campus community including workshops and trainings, Victim-Survivor advocacy services, STI/HIV testing, student involvement opportunities and more.